fennecpixels/FractureOnline/docs/6 Species/Coraxi.md

 ## The [War of Patrons](War%20of%20Patrons.md)
 As the Dragonkin emerged, it was very clear that they were weaker in terms of martial power.
 [Pakaru](Pakaru) recalled [The Chimaera](The%20Chimaera) and sent [Airve Snowblood](../1%20Characters/1.1%20Deities/Revai,%20Fracture's%20Ward.md) to recruit him: the Chimaera agreed to help the Dragonkin on the condition that both could kill the final Snowblood monarchs—notably [Ændren Snowblood](%C3%86ndren%20Snowblood.md).

-After Airve’s capture, the Chimaera accompanied him in returning to the final assault.
-The two, in collaboration with [Sæval Crasys](S%C3%A6val%20Crasys.md), defended the tribe successfully.
-After a vote, the Coraxi decided to follow Airve and the Chimaera back to the future where it would be safer—no notable records of the Coraxi survived the Snowblood rule.
+Eventually, the Chimaera and Airve would time travel to the day of the final assault and change the tide.
+Together with [Sæval Crasys](S%C3%A6val%20Crasys.md), the three defended the tribe without a single Cora dying.
+The tribe elected to travel to the future where the knowledge of their species was limited.

 ## A World post-Binding